-For over 10,000 years, people have been attracted to this land area for different reasons.
-It started with the Native Americans, then the European explorers came in, followed by the miners and eventually, settlers.
-Each group wanted something different - game buffalo, beaver pelts, minerals, and farm land.
+For over 10,000 years, this park has attracted many to this land area for different reasons.
+It started with the Native Americans, and then the European explorers came in, followed by the miners and settlers.
+Each group wanted something different - game buffalo, beaver pelts, minerals, and farmland.
 This area finally became an official national park in 1910 under President Taft, making it America’s 10th national park.
-There are a total of 375 historic properties within the park and out of them, six are recognized as must-see National Historic Landmarks.
+There are a total of 375 historic properties within the park, six of which are must-see National Historic Landmarks.